wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 Now that you have added an external IdP, you can obtain a JWT from that IdP and exchange it for a Choreo access token to invoke APIs.

-## Obtain a JWT from an external IdP to exchange for a Choreo access token
+## Step 2: Obtain a JWT from an external IdP to exchange for a Choreo access token

 Follow this procedure: